The Red Baron (2008 film): Reception

 The Red Baron premiered on 31 March 2008 in Berlin and was released a week later in the German cinemas but was quite controversial in Germany, where glorification of war heroes has become taboo.
-The reviews after the first public performances of the film were mainly negative, criticizing in particular the high level of historical inaccuracy.
-The fictitious love story between Richthofen and Käte Otersdorf was described as having little factual basis.
+The reviews after the first public performances of the film were mainly negative.
 The film received a cool reception at the Berlin premiere and one member of the audience stated that Richthofen's disillusion with the war was not believable.

-Reviewing the movie, Manfred von Richthofen, the Baron's nephew said "It's a remarkable movie".
-"Somehow it did not turn into a war film.
-The personality and especially the thoughtfulness of my uncle are true to life."
-Richthofen biographer Joachim Castan, called Richthofen's and Otersdorf's affair "complete rubbish"; "The historical Richthofen was the James Dean of World War I, an idol of his time, but he had no affairs with women.
-He also did not drink and did not visit brothels."
-And it is true that on three occasions he waved his enemy to the ground rather than shooting them out of the sky.
-(In one case, seeing that an enemy pilot's gun had jammed, Von Richthofen waved him down to the ground, jumped out, shook his hand and then took off again.)
-But in other respects, Von Richthofen was "cold-blooded," says Castan.
-"He was mainly interested in his strike rate.
-He did not try to conceal the fact that he was aiming to kill."
+Elizabeth Hughes Belzil gave the film two out of five, criticizing its "rushed and plodding" pace and decisions done with the story.
+Peter Bradshaw gave the film two out of five stars, panning the story and characters.

 Both Tino Mewes as Best Young Supporting Actor and Matthias Schweighöfer as Best Young Actor from The Red Baron were nominated for Undine Awards.